 If you decide to choose a breastfeeding supplement, be sure to choose one that has been independently tested and certified.
 This type of certification guarantees content accuracy, purity, and freedom from contaminants.
 Organizations such as NSF® International or USP provide third-party testing and certification for dietary supplements.
 Plus, the International Fish Oil Standards (IFOS) program offers lot-specific fish oil test results for several omega-3 fatty acid products on the market.

-Most experts recommend that breastfeeding moms consume at least 200 mg of DHA per day.
+Most experts recommend that breastfeeding moms consume DHA every day.
 This Very Well article notes that getting enough DHA from food during your busy days as a breastfeeding mother may not be realistic for most women.
-If you aren’t eating 8-12 ounces of fatty fish each week, choose a lactation supplement with 200-300 mg of DHA.
+If you aren’t eating 8-12 ounces of fatty fish each week, choose a lactation supplement with DHA.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.